-This ASP addresses all requirements and standards as set forth in the FTA's Public Transportation Safety Program (NPTSP) and the National Public Transportation Safety Plan.
+This ASP addresses all requirements and standards as set forth in the FTA's National Public Transportation Safety Program (NPTSP).
 Additional areas of compliance around the risk reduction program will be put in place once FTA updates the NPTSP to include applicable performance measures.
 ST will comply with any minimum safety performance standards, monitor any FTA standards that may be established through the public notice and comment process, and revise the ASP according to the process listed in section 1.4.